The World's Largest Modern & Contemporary Prints & Editions Platform

 Going To The Match by LS Lowry - MyArtBroker Going To The Match © LS Lowry 1953

 In 2022, one of Lowry's most renowned and beloved paintings, Going To The Match (1953), was auctioned at Christie's.
-Previously on loan to The Lowry in Salford and featured as the lead image in Lowry's 2013 Tate retrospective, this iconic artwork was originally created for a 1953 exhibition sponsored by the Professional Football Association (PFA), earning Lowry his first-ever prize.
-Displayed publicly at The Lowry in Salford since 2000–courtesy of the former owners, the PFA–the work reappeared at auction after more than two decades and was acquired by the Lowry arts centre in Salford.
-This acquisition saved it from disappearing into a private collection and was purchased for £7.8 million, setting a new auction record for the artist and selling for four times its initial 1999 sales value.
+This iconic artwork, previously on loan to The Lowry in Salford and featured as the lead image in Lowry's 2013 Tate retrospective, was originally created for a 1953 exhibition sponsored by the Professional Football Association (PFA), where it earned Lowry his first-ever prize.
+After being publicly displayed at The Lowry in Salford since 2000, thanks to the PFA, the painting reappeared at auction after more than two decades.
+It was acquired by the Lowry arts centre in Salford, preserving it from disappearing into a private collection.
+The painting was purchased for £7.8 million, setting a new auction record for the artist and selling for four times its initial 1999 sales value.

 £5.6M for The Football Match